-- Crapsack World / Cosmic Horror Story: Crapsack mainly in the sense of having a world with no logical order or cause of events.
+- Crapsack World: Crapsack mainly in the sense of having a world with no logical order or cause of events.
 Also in the sense of The Man in the Planet controlling things or if you believe Henry's baby is the personification of fate.

 - Deliberately Monochrome: The entire film is in black and white.

 - Deranged Animation: At one point, Henry finds a worm-like creature in his bed and throws it away.
 In the next scene, the worm, which is animated in claymation, writhes across the ground in and out of holes before splitting open its body to form a mouth.

 - Dream Land: One interpretation of the world in the radiator is that Henry dreams of its existence.

 - Drone of Dread: A single, continuous, unsettling sound is used extensively throughout the soundtrack.

 - Emerging from the Shadows: Used extensively due to the film's eerie cinematography often bathing characters in darkness.

 - Evil Laugh: Near the end of the film, the Baby begins cackling incessantly, which seems to be the point where Henry finally decides to kill it.

 - The Eyes Have It: The Baby.
 While it isn't completely still, most of its other movements are stiff and artificial enough to make it look like it wasn't alive anyway.
 The eyes mainly move to remind you this thing is alive and is apparently some kind of human in order to add to the wrongness.

 - Face Framed in Shadow: The Man in the Planet is introduced with his body and face partially obscured by the shadows to emphasize the mysterious nature of his role in the story.